Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Introduction

 We establish theoretical guarantees on the algorithm's convergence to a policy that accomplishes the underlying task.
 Our guarantees rely on the following sufficient conditions.
 First, the belief updates lead to better estimation of the truth values of the atomic propositions.
 That is, there exists a finite time instant after which the probability that the estimated propositions' values match the actual ones is more than $0.5$.
 Second, the learning agent explores the environment sufficiently well in each episode of the proposed RL algorithm.
 More specifically, the length of each episode is larger than a pre-defined constant associated with the size of the operating environment and of the reward machine that encodes the task to be accomplished.
 Based on the aforementioned assumptions, we prove that the proposed algorithm 1) asymptotically infers a reward machine that is equivalent to the one encoding the underlying task, and 2) asymptotically learns a policy that accomplishes this task.

-Finally, we carry out experiments comparing the proposed algorithm with a baseline version that does not update the beliefs of the propositions' truth values.
-The experiments show that the proposed algorithm outperforms the baseline version in terms of convergence.
+Finally, we carry out experiments comparing the proposed algorithm with a baseline version that does not update the beliefs of the propositions' truth values as well as with nominal q-learning and double deep q-network (DDQN) algorithms.
+The experiments show that the proposed algorithm outperforms the baseline version and the nominal algorithm in terms of convergence.
 The experiments further show the robustness of the proposed algorithm to inaccurate sensor measurements.